nicklockwood/ShapeScript/docs/ios/text.md

 ![Numbers](../images/numbers.png)

 You may find that in some cases you need to compose some text dynamically from several source values.
-ShapeScript has a feature called [text interpolation](https://en.wikipedia.org/wiki/String_interpolation), whereby values can be inserted into a larger body of text.
+ShapeScript has a feature called [string interpolation](https://en.wikipedia.org/wiki/String_interpolation), whereby values can be inserted into a larger body of text.

-To use text interpolation, simply pass multiple values to the `text` command and they will be concatenated together:
+To use string interpolation, simply pass multiple values to the `text` command and they will be concatenated together:

 ```swift
 define apples 5